Content Security Policy

 Using a Java system property

-You can set the Java system property jenkins.security.csp.CspHeader.headerName to enforce Content Security Policy.
+You can set the Java system property jenkins.security.csp.CspHeader.headerName to enforce CSP.
 This prevents configuration through the UI.

 • The value Content-Security-Policy will enforce CSP and prevent administrators from configuring it.